Your Enhanced Inbox Awaits

 Sign Up For The Latest In Healthcare Insights Delivered Straight To Your Inbox!

-An emotional message strategy uses feeling to sell.
-An ad using this tactic should make their target audience feel an emotional connection to the product or brand.
+An emotional message strategy uses feelings to sell.
+An ad using this tactic should make its target audience feel an emotional connection to the product or brand.
 For a powerful example of emotional advertising, watch this ad about the importance of first aid.
 Emotion is more than just a handy tool to sprinkle throughout marketing tactics, it has a very real, scientifically-proven impact on consumer decision-making.

 2. Unique Selling Proposition

 Don’t be confused or put off by the word “generic.”
 This does not mean that you should use uninspired, non-descriptive language in your messaging.
-When an ad is using a generic strategy, then it is focusing on selling the category rather than the specific brand.
-For example, you may choose to highlight why visiting the dentist is a smart choice rather than highlighting why visiting your specific practice is a good choice.
-Here is an example of using the category of teeth whitening to drive traffic to your practice, without specifically selling people on it first.
+When an ad is using a generic strategy, it is focusing on selling the category rather than the specific brand.
+For example, you may choose to highlight why visiting a clinic is a smart choice rather than highlighting why visiting your specific practoce is a good choice.
+For example, a dentist might use the category of teeth whitening to drive traffic to their office without specifically selling people on it first.

 5. Brand Image

 If you decide to create a psychological connection with a brand/product, then you are likely using this message strategy.
-This strategy often times creates a personality for a brand and may not always specifically sell a product.
-For example, Johnson & Johnson used the idea of “love” in one of their ads, not necessarily targeted at a specific product.
+This strategy oftentimes creates a personality for a brand and may not always specifically sell a product.
+For example, Johnson & Johnson used the idea of “love” in one of its ads, not necessarily targeted at a specific product.

-Last but not least, is the choice to use pre-emptive strategy.
+Last but not least is the choice to use a preemptive strategy.
 This means that you are choosing to be the first to make a claim about your product or service.
 This claim may also be true for your competition, but you are the first to tell your target audience about it.
 Listerine used this strategy in their ads that claimed their breath strips would be like covering up a crime scene.
 If you plan to use this approach, make sure that you are extremely thorough in your research of competitors and their marketing approaches and strategies.